MicrosoftDocs/cloud-adoption-framework/docs/scenarios/cloud-scale-analytics/tutorials/tutorial-data-product-interaction.md

     :::image type="content" source="../images/add-header-to-file.png" alt-text="Screenshot that shows how to add a header to a file under file format settings.":::

 1. Finish the wizard for the second time, rename the pipeline `CopyPipeline_ERP_to_DevRaw`, and publish all.
-Then run the trigger on this newly created pipeline to copy the 7 tables you selected from SQL Database to Data Lake Storage Gen2.
+Then run the trigger on this newly created pipeline to copy the seven tables you selected from SQL Database to Data Lake Storage Gen2.

 When you finish these steps, 10 CSV files are in the `<DLZ-prefix>devraw` Data Lake Storage Gen2 storage.
 Proceed to the next section to curate the files in the `<DLZ-prefix>devencur` Data Lake Storage Gen2 storage.